 Ventana defines predictive planning as “a high-participation, collaborative, action-orientated approach to planning built on frequent, short planning sprints.”
 This process can be supported through the use of planning tools

 , and is in contrast to the traditional planning methods used by many organizations which are typically long-term in nature, created in silos without sight of other departments, and often forgotten or abandoned when reacting to changes in the market environment.
 Predictive analytics also play a significant role in the predictive planning process.

 ) tools are specialist software which can be used to predict and forecast trends or behaviors based on existing business data.
 These can be an effective way to create more-informed plans based on greater visibility of the organization and an understanding of where the business, or market, may be heading.

-The benefits of predictive planning
+What are the benefits of predictive planning?

 So why should organizations consider changing their planning methodology?
 Four key benefits to taking a predictive planning approach are proposed by Ventana in the research paper:

 • Greater accountability over the end result based on the high level of participation